saylorshute11/guide/guide/commando/README.md

 While it doesn't have to be called `index.js`, this file is the main file for your bot, which handles everything from registering new commands to logging in your client.

-The first thing you have to do is require Commando.
-Contrary to what you may think, you do **not** need to require discord.js to use Commando.
-Commando handles all discord.js-related functions within itself, and the Commando client extends discord.js', so you'll rarely ever have to touch core discord.js!
+The first thing you have to do is require Cooki.
+Contrary to what you may think, you do **not** need to require discord.js to use Cooki.
+Cooki handles all discord.js-related functions within itself, and the Cooki client extends discord.js', so you'll rarely ever have to touch core discord.js!

 You'll also be requiring `path`.
 You don't need to install it; it comes bundled with Node.